nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `edit INDEX` followed by `space` and `tab`
   * gives the unused prefix with the actual information for the booking at the index.

-Prefix completions works with `add` and `edit` command and does not validate your input format.
+Prefix completions only works with `add` and `edit` command and does not validate your input format.

 </div>
 </details>